This post contains affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 - Good for foot conditions

-SOLE has 3.2 mm of shock absorbing material called Softec.
-Aside from shock absorption, it also equalizes pressure distribution, great for maximizing the comfort.
-To use this product is easy.
-Pop it into the oven for 2 minutes at 90⁰C, then slip it in the running shoes, and step into with proper posture for 2 minutes and you’re ready to roll.
+SOLE has 3.2 mm of shock-absorbing material called Softec.
+Aside from shock absorption, it also equalizes pressure distribution which is great for maximizing your comfort.
+Using this product is easy.
+Pop it into the oven for 2 minutes at 90⁰C then slip it into your running shoes.
+Step into with proper posture for 2 minutes and you’re ready to roll.

 - Arch support